 J Mark Morris and Athena Dong : San Diego : California : May 15, 2020 : v1

 Mark is originally from the midwest U.S. and he relocated to San Diego in 1994.
-He has enjoyed a long career in the database systems industry in both technical and managerial roles.
+He has enjoyed a career in the computer and database systems industry in both technical and managerial roles.
 Mark took a sabbatical in 2017 and began working full time on a theory of nature and the Universe in January 2018.
 Since then he continues to advance the ideas and seek collaborators on this open-source research that he calls Neoclassical Physics and Quantum Gravity.
 Mark’s hobbies include his fruit tree orchard and his electric motorcycle.